A Crack in an Antarctic Ice Shelf Grew 17 Miles in the Last Two Months

 Re: (Score:2)

-Always look on the bright side of life (Score:3)
+Always look on the bright side of life (Score:5, Funny)

 1) Florida will be completely underwater.
 Not just Miami, but the "Florida Man" parts too.